demisto/content/Packs/Jira/Integrations/JiraV3/JiraV3_description.md

 1. Cloud ID - Used for Jira Cloud instance.
 2. OnPrem - Leave the Cloud ID empty, and fill in the rest of the fields.

+For both instances, it is advised to use the `https://oproxy.demisto.ninja/authcode` **Callback URL**.
+The oproxy url is a client side only web page which provides an easy interface to copy the obtained auth code from the authorization response to the integration configuration in the authorization flow steps.
+Optionally: if you don't want to use the oproxy url, you may use a localhost url on a port which is not used locally on your machine.
+For example: <http://localhost:9004>.
+You will then need to copy the code from the url address bar in the response.

 ### Cloud authentication

-Go to your [Developer console](https://developer.atlassian.com/console/myapps/) page, and choose the App you want to integrate with your instance, it must be of type OAuth 2.0.
-For creating a new app with type OAuth 2.0, press the Create button and choose `OAuth 2.0 integration`, and follow the steps.
+Go to your [Developer console](https://developer.atlassian.com/console/myapps/) page, and choose the App you want to integrate with your instance.
+It must be of type OAuth 2.0.
+For creating a new app with type OAuth 2.0, click **Create** and choose **OAuth 2.0 integration** and follow the steps.

 #### Callback URL

-Go to the `Authorization` tab, and press on the `Configure` button of the authorization with type of OAuth 2.0 (3LO), and copy the content of the `Callback URL`.
+1. Go to the **Authorization** tab, and click **Add** on the authorization with type of OAuth 2.0 (3LO).
+2. Insert a **Callback URL**.

 #### Client ID, Client Secret

-Go to the `Settings` tab, and copy the `Client ID`, and `Secret` to the Client ID, and Client Secret fields, respectively.
+1. Go to the **Settings** tab.
+2. Copy the **Client ID** and **Secret** to the Client ID and Client Secret fields, respectively.

 #### Cloud ID

-Go to your [Admin page](https://admin.atlassian.com/), and choose the `Jira Software` product by pressing the three dots and choosing `Manage users`, after that, your Cloud ID will be shown in the url:
+Go to your [Admin page](https://admin.atlassian.com/), and choose the `Jira Software` product by clicking the three dots and choosing **Manage users**.
+Your Cloud ID will appear in the URL:
 `https://admin.atlassian.com/s/{cloud_id}/users`
-(if you do not have it, then press on `Products` and the then add the `Jira Software` product to your products list)
+(If you do not have it, click **Products** and add the `Jira Software` product to your products list.)

 #### Cloud Scopes

-The integration uses the *offline_access* scope, in order to retrieve refresh tokens
+The integration uses the *offline_access* scope, in order to retrieve refresh tokens.

 ##### Classic Scopes